 Two contractors can bid the same per-linear-foot rate and deliver dramatically different total costs.
 The contractor with 200+ active permits and a history of timely permit closures is statistically more likely to complete work within the 90-day window than a firm with 10 permits and no closure history.
 Permit volume is not a guarantee of speed, but it is the most objective proxy available.

-The contractor directory provides permit count, borough activity, and historical permit data for every registered firm.
+The contractor registry provides permit count, borough activity, and historical permit data for every registered firm.
 Building managers should cross-reference bids against these data points before awarding a contract.
 The guide on how to verify a scaffolding contractor's credentials in NYC covers additional verification steps beyond permit data.

 Cost Reduction Strategies

 Building managers have limited control over material costs and labor rates.
-They have significant control over project duration and procurement strategy — the two factors that most directly affect total cost.
+They have significant control over project duration and procurement strategy, the two factors that most directly affect total cost.

 Coordinate with the FISP timeline

 If a building is approaching a Facade Inspection & Safety Program (FISP) cycle, coordinating the shed installation with the FISP inspection timeline avoids paying for two separate mobilizations.
-FISP-related facade work and sidewalk shed installation can often be bundled into a single contract, reducing total per-linear-foot costs by 10-15% versus separate engagements.
+FISP-related facade work and sidewalk shed installation can often be bundled into a single contract, reducing total per-linear-foot costs by an estimated 10-15% versus separate engagements.

 Bundle multiple facade work items